Background

 There is also a complete outfit belonging to a child that the Victoria and Albert Museum approximated to be ca 1100–1300 CE, excavated from a tomb at El A’zam, near Asyut, in Upper Egypt.
 It comprised a partial jacket, complete pants (with the drawstring channel still intact), and a cap.
 The ensemble is made from the same silken fabric and has a vertical red and white stripes pattern.

-Within the same collection, there was another child’s jacket found around a similar period and is made from linen and silk woven stripes, blue and white.
+Within the same collection, there was another child’s jacket found around a similar period, which is made from linen and silk woven stripes, blue and white.

 Medieval Extant tunics from Syria-Palestine

-The construction and style of these tunics preserved their character and design across the folk costumes of the Levant (Syria, Palestine, Jordan, and Lebanon).
-Modern-day traditional dresses in the Levant still retain almost an identical resemblance to their Medieval counterparts.
-The fabric, tailoring, embroidery placement, and even motifs are very consistent.
+The construction and style of these tunics preserved their character and design across the folk costumes of the Levant.
+Modern-day traditional dresses in the Levant in Syria-Palestine still retain a considerable resemblance to their Medieval counterparts.
+The fabric, tailoring, embroidery placement, and even motifs are very consistent; however, a thorough examination of the Medieval motifs and comparing them to the modern equivalents needs further study.
 The order of layers of the folk clothing of Syria-Palestina vis-à-vis their Medieval versions is quite similar.
 Short vests or boxy overcoats (similar to the one in the image above) over a long-sleeved tunic with an embroidered yoke (tawq) is the traditional outfit of modern Levantine countries.

 - Tunics Worn in Egypt in Roman and Byzantine Times: The Greek Vocabulary ↩︎